 Recently, we’ve been hearing the interesting claim that “we are becoming more visual.”
 If most of us were already visual learners and this is hard-wired, as proponents claim, it’s hard to see how we could become more visual.
 What’s more, the claim is often made to support, say, using an infographic instead of a paragraph — even though our interactions with both infographics and paragraphs are primarily visual, and many infographics include a great deal of text.
 So are we becoming more visual?

-What we usually mean when we say that we’re becoming more visual is that people like to look at pictures, infographics, videos, and such, that this visual content is easier to grasp quickly on our phones, and that it is now so easy to add this type of visual content to our social media that we’re all doing it.
+What people usually mean when they say that we’re becoming more visual is that people like to look at pictures, infographics, videos, and such, that this visual content is easier to grasp quickly on our phones, and that it is now so easy to add this type of visual content to our social media that we’re all doing it.

 What does this have to do with your website?